CCI-Tools/cate/docs/source/architecture.rst

 Cate Docker
 -----------
-Cate Docker is containerized (docker) Cate core image that provides isolated, frozen environmet for Cate core.
-Users can use the image for their local Cate installation.
+Cate Docker is containerized (Docker) Cate core image that provides isolated, frozen environmet for Cate core.
 This image forms lowest layer of cate service in Cate SaaS through its WebAPI.
+Users may also the image as their local Cate installation to be used with Cate Desktop or Cate CLI.

 The source for building Cate container is hosted at https://github.com/CCI-Tools/cate-docker and pre-build images are hosted at `https://quay.io <https://quay.io/bcdev/cate-webapi/>`_.
+The pre built images are not yet public.
 In future, the  container image may support a way to launch both cate and jupyter notebook under single environment.
 This can provide users access to their persistant storage and remote cate workspace in jupyter notebooks for any further analysis or to develop cate operators.

 CateHub
 -------